-Staff delivering or supporting RSE will be very vigilant and safeguarding procedures will be invoked if pupils make disclosures of possible abuse.
+Staff delivering or supporting RSE will be very vigilant and safeguarding procedures will be followed if pupils make disclosures of possible concerns and/or abuse.
 As with all issues surrounding abuse, staff will maintain appropriate confidentiality whilst taking the necessary action to ensure the pupil's safety.
-At the same time, pupils will be offered sensitive and appropriate support in line with the schools safeguarding policy.
+At the same time, pupils will be offered sensitive and appropriate support in line with the school's safeguarding policy.